|

 Size - 6.5" x 6.5" x2.75" high

-- Gargantua - A
+- Gargantua - X

 - A micro miniature self contained robot vehicle